 And there were many happy smiling faces going home that evening having seen one of “their” aircraft flying as it was meant to do, a rare opportunity for the lads and girls on the ground in today’s climate.

 But overall, what am I trying to say?
 Boscombe Down’s flying operations present monstrous challenges for ATC to overcome.
 The Tornado, ETPS and, I am sure many of the controllers would add, me are major contributing aspects of this challenge!
 In dear old “326” we have always achieved our tasks, many of which are very non-standard.
 Without the excellent, flexible co-operation of Boscombe Down ATC this simply would not have happened.
 Many thanks, and I promise to plan ahead for the next “last flight”!Dave Southwood, ETPS Fixed Wing Flying Tutor

-ZA326 was stored at MoD Boscombe Down, until being purchased by the Panavia Tornado Preservation Group in 2013.
+ZA326 was stored at MoD Boscombe Down, until being purchased in 2013.
 The aircraft was dismantled and moved by road to the Cold War Jets Collection at Bruntingthorpe where restoration work began.
 The aircraft had been heavily stripped, and was missing many vital components including both engines, APU, avionics, instruments, seats, hydraulic and fuel pipes.